hpatro/valkey-durability-spec/README.md

 - Requires coordination between main thread and logging thread about offset progress.
 - Could extend the io threads framework used primarily for networking.

-Open Questions:
+>  Note:
+>

-1. Should we start with same thread for end-to-end operation for P0 and then move to further improvements?
+> * We should start with same thread for end-to-end operation for P0 and then move to further improvements.
-1. Should we consider an approach for initial release to allow the logging component to be available as in-memory instead of fsync it on disk?
+> * Should we consider an approach for initial release to allow the logging component to be available as in-memory instead of fsync it on disk?
 This mechanism would allow higher throughput and lower latency.
-Need to ponder about the risks/recovery time on node failure to perform a full synchronization.
+Need to assess the risks/recovery time on node failure to perform a full synchronization from the primary and it's affect on failure to reach quorum.

-### Log File Format

 ## Workflows